Bluescape/helm-chart/helm-chart-sources/cp-helm-charts/README.md

 * Confluent Control Center

 ## Environment Preparation
 You must have a Kubernetes cluster that has Helm configured.
 ## Tested Software
 These Helm charts have been tested with the following software versions:

 * https://kubernetes.io/[Kubernetes] 1.9.2+
 * https://helm.sh/[Helm] 2.8.2+
 * https://hub.docker.com/u/confluentinc/[Confluent Platform Docker Images]

-For local Kubernetes installation with Minikube, see <<create-local-minikube>>.
+For local Kubernetes installation with Minikube, see create-local-minikube.

 ## Install Helm on Kubernetes

-Follow the directions to https://docs.helm.sh/using_helm/#quickstart-guide[install and deploy Helm] to the Kubernetes cluster.
+Follow the directions to `https://docs.helm.sh/using_helm/#quickstart-guide[install and deploy Helm]` to the Kubernetes cluster.
 View a list of all deployed releases in the local installation.

 [source,sh]